KarandeepSinghCoder/YelpCamp/README.md

 # YelpCamp

-This is yelpCamp built on Node.js using express,bootstrap,
+This is yelpCamp built on Node.js using express,bootstrap, MONGODB, JQUERY